 Q: You began your professional life as a journalist, were an agency owner next and for almost two decades and therefore often stress the importance of using the right words.

 Yes, indeed.
 I've seen special ideas and concepts fail so many times because they hadn't been communicated with the right words.
 When it comes to good strategy, a new offer or demanding change especially, appropriate and genuine language is crucial for success.
 For this reason, working with words, developing strategic claims or rephrasing key statements where needed, is also an inherent part of my work.
 I love doing this and call it "creative support".
-What I like about it is the image of a third dimension, giving my other two pillars – the Deep Thinking Days and the Entire Strategy Concepts – additional and probably unusual depth and holistic quality.
+What I like about it is the image of a fourth dimension, giving my other three pillars – the Deep Thinking Days, the Entire Strategy Concepts and the Delphi Program – additional and probably unusual depth and holistic quality.

 Q: Does – who wants to work with you – have to come to Berlin?

 Authentic dialogue is always possible – even over geographical distance.
 That's why I'm able to offer all aspects of my work also remotely.
-I've had great experiences with that, especially in these pandemic times,.
+I've had great experiences with that, especially in these pandemic times.
 It is so important that we remain capable of development in times of such turmoil – and mostly just a question of the right setup.
 Of course, I like to travel every now and then as well.
 However, my library proves again and again to be the most wonderful place to think.
-For me, this without doubt is a magical place, hidden in a Berlin neighbourhood that has always been very creative.
-One hundred metres from here, an interdisciplinary group of men and women from science, literature, art and music founded the "Klub der Kommenden" in 1900.
-120 years ago!
+For me, this without doubt is a magical place whose special energies I love to share with other people.